The Dregs: History

 In 2002, the band was pared down to just five members and added elements of improv comedy to their performances.
-Soon thereafter, the band began making public appearance at venues outside of the Minnesota Renaissance Festival.
+Soon thereafter, the band began making public appearances at venues outside of the Minnesota Renaissance Festival.
 The Dregs released their first album "Are You Gonna Drink That?" in 2003, consisting of traditional Irish ballads, silly drinking tunes, and bawdy songs.
 Expanding beyond a cappella, the album included several songs with accompaniment by guitarist Sean Larson.
 Impressed with the musical talents of their recording engineer, The Dregs asked Chad Dutton to join the act.
 In 2005 they released another full-length album "Our Drunk Goes to Eleven" and the CD Single "Johnny Jump-Up".

 Half of the cast stepped down from The Dregs in late 2005 and were soon replaced by Rachael Salisbury, Frost Simula, and Angelina Lais.
 To highlight the new talent, the band released a live album, "Uncorked," in 2007, and another studio album "Thank You, Sir.
 May I Have Another?" just a year later in 2008.
 By this time, the band had established itself as a local comedy and music act with several bars, music venues, conventions, and private events in the Minneapolis/St. Paul metropolitan area, as well as additional Renaissance faires in the Midwest.

 Vocalist and comedian Angelia Lais departed from the act following The Dregs Holiday Special performance in December 2009.
 Interested in expanding instrumentation, mezzo-soprano and violinist (and occasional violist/mandolin player) Molly Zupon was recruited in early 2010.
 Frost Simula left the band at the end of 2011 at which time Geoffrey M. Brown, who had been participating with The Dregs throughout 2011, joined the group as the guitarist.

 The Dregs released their seventh album "Do It Like You're Drunk" in 2012.
 In 2013, The Dregs took their comedy show to the Minnesota Fringe Festival in a tongue and cheek one-act called 'A Brief History of Irish Music'.
 Also in 2013, they collaborated with fellow local Irish band Four Pints Shy on live recording, "2 Bands 1 Show".

 Geoffrey Brown left The Dregs in 2015 to pursue other artistic ventures, and Paul Score joined The Dregs as the guitarist in 2016.
 In 2017, Chad Dutton left the band, and djembe player and accordionist Trevor Hartman joined.
 Trevor and Paul bring with them years of experience and camaraderie as they performed together in the Renaissance Festival band 'Folk Underground', which opened for Minnesota Renaissance iconic comedy group Puke and Snot.

+Rachael Salisbury died in March of 2020 and the band continued as a quintet until 2023 when Rian Vellichor was added as an additional guitarist and vocalist.

 The Dregs continue to play at the Minnesota Renaissance Festival at Mac's Pub.